rakibul-rifat/rakibul-rifat/README.md

 - Building responsive UIs with modern frameworks and libraries
 - State management & component architecture in React
 - Styling with Tailwind CSS and Bootstrap
-- Animations with jQuery & CSS
+- Animations with Framer Motion, jQuery & Animation CSS
 - Backend integration with Node.js and MongoDB
 - Serverless and cloud deployment (Netlify, Vercel, Railway)
 - Version control and collaborative development